gyeongin/gyeongin.github.io/_pages/about.md

 FriendliAI is a start-up with the mission of empowering organizations to innovate the world by lowering technical and cost barriers of developing and serving generative AI like GPT-3 and T5 for human-like chatbots, translation, code generation, summarization, and so on.
 My interest lies in the intersection of computer systems and machine learning, with a focus on systems for machine learning.

-Before joining FriendliAI, I received my Ph.D. in Computer Science and Engineering from Seoul National University (SNU).
+Before joining FriendliAI, I received my Ph.D. in Computer Science and Engineering (CSE) from Seoul National University.
 My primary field of study was software systems for machine learning inference in the datacenter.
-I received Outstanding Dissertation Award from
-I have Bachelor's degree in computer science and engineering (CSE) and economics from Seoul National University.
+I received Best Ph.D.
+Dissertation Award from the CSE Department at Seoul National University.

 Education
 ======